getsentry/sentry-docs/src/wizard/unreal/index.md

 The option is located under _Project > Packaging_ menu, then select _show advanced_ followed by
 checking the box for: `Include Crash Reporter`.

-### Debug information
+### Debug Information

-To get the most out of Sentry, crash reports are required to include debug information.
+To get the most out of Sentry, crash reports must include debug information.
-In order for Sentry to be able to process the crash report and translate memory addresses to meaningful information like function names, module names and line numbers, the crash itself must include debug information and also, symbols need to be uploaded to Sentry.
+In order for Sentry to be able to process the crash report and translate memory addresses to meaningful information like function names, module names and line numbers, the crash itself must include debug information and symbols need to be uploaded to Sentry.

 The option is also located under _Project > Packaging_ menu, then select _show advanced_ followed by